mavahedinia/vimrc-bank/amirrezawh/Readme.md

-It's can be the best configuration for python developers!
+It's can be the best configuration for python developers!<br>
-Just try this...
+Just try this...<br>
 run this command for use my vim configuration:
 ```bash
 git clone https://github.com/amirrezawh/vimrc-bank.git